-We reviewed the evidence for the effect of medical interventions for chronic rhinosinusitis in people with cystic fibrosis.
+What are the effects of medical interventions for chronic rhinosinusitis on people with cystic fibrosis?

 Chronic rhinosinusitis is long-term infection and inflammation of the nasal cavity and air-filled spaces around the eyes and nose.
 Cystic fibrosis is a genetic condition that makes secretions in the body thick, and hence stagnant.
 When this occurs in and around the nose, it causes chronic rhinosinusitis.
 Better care of people with cystic fibrosis has led to them living longer, increasing the chance of developing chronic rhinosinusitis.
 Early and effective interventions with antibiotics, steroids, drugs that thin the mucus (e.g. dornase alfa) and drugs to improve how the cell membrane channel functions (CFTR modulators) can help to improve quality of life and prevent the development of lower airway disease.
 Currently, there are no guidelines based on trials to know how best to treat chronic rhinosinusitis in people with cystic fibrosis.

-We found 47 trials in our search, but none of them met our inclusion criteria and they were not included in the current review.
+We found no trials in our search that met our inclusion criteria.
+We have listed 12 trials as excluded and one trial as ongoing in the current review.

 Although chronic rhinosinusitis is common in people with cystic fibrosis, there is not enough evidence available on its management.
-This review highlights the need to organize well-designed trials assessing relevant treatment options to show which treatment is best for managing chronic rhinosinusitis, preventing lower airway disease and improving quality of life in people with cystic fibrosis and chronic rhinosinusitis.
+This review highlights the need for well-designed trials assessing which treatment is best for managing chronic rhinosinusitis, preventing lower airway disease and improving quality of life in people with cystic fibrosis.

 We identified no eligible trials assessing the medical interventions in people with cystic fibrosis and chronic rhinosinusitis.
 High-quality trials are needed which should assess the efficacy of different treatment options detailed above for managing chronic rhinosinusitis, preventing pulmonary exacerbations and improving quality of life in people with cystic fibrosis.